 11. Providence Children’s Film Festival

 Family-friendly movies are always a great way to beat the cold but there is none better than the selections at the Providence Children’s Film Festival in February.
 The hardest part is picking which movie(s) to see.
-While they may still be virtual this year, you can create a virtual watching party and make a family movie night with fun snacks and treats.

 12. Shopping at Winter Markets